ElenaBlejan/Proiect-Practic-TM/README.md

 | Senior QA Engineer | Diana Dumitru |

 **Entry criteria :**
-> - functional specification defined
+> - Functional specification defined
-> - roles needed for the project are allocated
+> - Roles needed for the project are allocated
-> - initial project risks were detected and mitigated
+> - Initial project risks were detected and mitigated

 **Exit criteria :**
-> - all test cases have been executed
+> - All test cases have been executed
-> - the number of unresolved bugs is insignificant or have low priority
+> - The number of unresolved bugs is insignificant or have low priority
-> - all resolved bugs have been re-tested and closed by the QA team
+> - All resolved bugs have been re-tested and closed by the QA team
-> - deadline was reached
+> - Deadline was reached
-> - no detected major risks remained un-mitigated
+> - No detected major risks remained un-mitigated

 **Risks:**